simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 One of the essential strategies for **Docker Image Optimization** is using `.dockerignore` files.
 These files allow you to specify files and folders that should be excluded from the Docker image during the build process.
 By using `.dockerignore`, you prevent large or unnecessary files from being copied into the image, reducing its size and build time.

-For example, you can exclude test data files, development artifacts, or logs that are not required for the production runtime environment.
+For example, you can exclude test data files, development artifacts, or logs that aren't required for the production runtime environment.
 This not only optimizes image size but also ensures that your Docker image contains only essential components.

 To create a `.dockerignore` file, you can use a simple text editor like **Notepad** on Windows or **nano** on Linux.
 Here's an example of a `.dockerignore` file for a Node.js application: